Chanchal-D/ai-agents-for-beginners/09-metacognition/README.md

 #### Explanation - Booking Based on Feedback

 1. **Schema Awareness**: The `schema` dictionary defines how preferences should be adjusted based on feedback.
-It includes fields like `favorites` and `avoid`, with corresponding adjustments.
+It includes fields like `favourites` and `avoid`, with corresponding adjustments.
 2. **Adjusting Preferences (`adjust_based_on_feedback` method)**: This method adjusts preferences based on user feedback and the schema.
 3. **Environment-Based Adjustments (`adjust_based_on_environment` method)**: This method customizes the adjustments based on the schema and feedback.
 4. **Generating and Executing Queries**: The system generates code to fetch updated flight and hotel data based on the adjusted preferences and simulates the execution of these queries.
 5. **Generating Itinerary**: The system creates an updated itinerary based on the new flight, hotel, and attraction data.

-By making the system environment-aware and reasoning based on the schema, it can generate more accurate and relevant queries, leading to better travel recommendations and a more personalized user experience.
+By making the system environment aware and reasoning based on the schema, it can generate more accurate and relevant queries, leading to better travel recommendations and a more personalized user experience.

 ### Using SQL as a Retrieval-Augmented Generation (RAG) Technique